ZenCreates/Zens-Hack/README.rst

 UPDATE:
-We are working on a "Chaos Mod" of sorts to make Doors MUCH MORE DIFFICULT.
+We are working on a "`Chaos Mod <https://github.com/ZenCreates/Doors-Chaos-mod>`_" of sorts to make Doors MUCH MORE DIFFICULT.
 ZensHack may be updated in this time, but we wont be making too many changes

 .. image:: Recorces/logoZSFullNoBack.png